khrys63/helium-mapper-tbeam/README.md

 }
 ```

-5. build and upload on device
+5. Build and upload on device

 6. Turn on the device and once a GPS lock is acquired, the device will start sending data to Helium Mapper and Cargo.